Luke Russert

-Luke Orth Russert (born August 22, 1985), best known as Luke Russert, is an American broadcast news correspondent, who worked for NBC News from 2008 to 2016.
-His reporting was seen on NBC Nightly News, TODAY, NBCNews.com, and MSNBC.
-He also was a guest anchor on various MSNBC programs, including Andrea Mitchell Reports and Way Too Early.
+Luke Orth Russert (born August 22, 1985) is an American author and broadcast news correspondent who worked for NBC News from 2008 to 2016.
+His reporting has been shown on NBC Nightly News, TODAY, NBCNews.com, and MSNBC.
+He has been a guest anchor on various MSNBC programs, including Morning Joe and Way Too Early with Jonathan Lemire.

+In May 2023, after seven years away from media, Russert's travel memoir Look for Me There, about his three-and-a-half-year journey through six continents and more than 60 countries, was published by HarperHorizon, an imprint of HarperCollins Publishers.
+The book became a New York Times best-seller.

 Early life and career start

 Russert is the son of newsman Tim Russert and Maureen Orth, a special correspondent for Vanity Fair.

-Russert graduated from St. Albans School in Washington, D.C. in 2004.
+Russert graduated from St. Albans School in Washington, D.C., in 2004.

 He worked for ESPN's Pardon the Interruption while a student at Boston College, where he double-majored in Communications and History and graduated in 2008.
 Russert also co-hosted the sports talk program called 60/20 Sports on XM Satellite Radio with James Carville while at Boston College.